Types of Workplace Discrimination

 When paying a salary to men and women of the same qualifications, responsibility, skill level, and position, employers are forbidden to discriminate on the basis of gender.
 Also, businesses are forbidden from lowering one gender's salary in order to equalize pay between men and women.

 Additionally, pregnancy-based discrimination is illegal.
 Employers are required to handle pregnancy in the same way that they would handle a temporary illness or other non-permanent condition that would necessitate special consideration.
+Job seekers have the same rights as employees, and both are protected by the Pregnancy Discrimination Act (PDA) passed in 1978.

 Hostile Work Environment